max-pelz/proj-properties-data/README.md

 The `data` folder contains another README with thoughts on the data and a summary of the actions taken, while the `plots` folder contains a README with some of the gained insights and the business recommendations following from those insights.

+## Data Policy
+All data is committed to this repository as it's based on mock data.
+Normally, we would exclude data files from version control.
+However, if you want to see the script's output, you'll need to run the pipeline locally as the processed data and generated plots are not included in the repository.

 ## Requirements
 It's assumed that you have python 3 installed on your machine.
 After cloning the repo follow these steps: